y-takefuji/6_skills_for_data_scientists/README.md

 8. Spearman's correlation, Kendall's tau, Goodman-Kruskal's gamma, Somers’ D, and Hoeffding's D along with their associated p-values, are essential for accurately calculating true associations between variables.

 # Collinearity and interactions
-Variance Inflation Factor (VIF) Calculation from Correlation Matrix: y=f(x1,x2,...,xn) The VIF can be computed directly using the correlation matrix derived from the features in your dataset.
+Generalized Variance Inflation Factor (GVIF) Calculation from Correlation Matrix: y=f(x1,x2,...,xn) The VIF can be computed directly using the correlation matrix derived from the features in your dataset.
 The simplest way to compute it is by using the reciprocal of (1 - R^2) where (R^2) is obtained from the correlation matrix.
 <pre>
 Interpretation:

-A VIF of 1 indicates no correlation between the ( j )-th variable and the other variables.
+A GVIF of 1 indicates no correlation between the ( j )-th variable and the other variables.
-A VIF between 1 and 5 suggests moderate correlation that may not be problematic.
+A GVIF between 1 and 5 suggests moderate correlation that may not be problematic.
-A VIF above 5 (or sometimes 10) indicates high collinearity; the variable may need to be removed or combined with other variables.
+A GVIF above 5 (or sometimes 10) indicates high collinearity; the variable may need to be removed or combined with other variables.
 </pre>

 <pre>